noelsevilla/notes/configs/env-setup-wsl.md

 ## Setup Linux environment

-Not that you have a linux environment thru WSL, you can set this up using the [env-setup-linux.md guide](https://github.com/noelsevilla/notes/blob/master/configs/env-setup-linux.md).
+Now that you have a linux environment thru WSL, you can set this up using the [env-setup-linux.md guide](https://github.com/noelsevilla/notes/blob/master/configs/env-setup-linux.md).